 Skyhawk Football | Jordon Hankins - Associate Head Coach/Linebackers/Special Teams

-Jordon Hankins begins his fifth season overall and fourth as the Skyhawks' associate head coach.
-He starts his second season working with the linebackers after spending the three previous seasons as the running backs coach.
-He will also continue as the strength and conditioning coach at his alma mater in 2014.
+Jordon Hankins begins his sixth season overall and fifth as the Skyhawks' associate head coach in 2015.
+He starts his third season working with the linebackers after spending the previous three seasons as the running backs coach.
+He will also continue as the strength and conditioning coach at his alma mater in 2015.